Jieiku/abridge/README.md

 build_search_index = true
 ```

-​The search is the only thing that requires javascript in this this theme.
+​The search is the only essential thing that requires javascript in this this theme.

 If you set `build_search_index` to false then the javascript file will no longer be loaded.